khalliez/webdevelopment/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/Document  Document objects

-https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector or querySelectorAll   Selects and sets a variable to the object
+https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector or querySelectorAll or getElementbyid(if you gave the html object an id name)   Selects and sets a variable to the object